chris24walsh/SpaceHorse/README.md

 ###**Introduction**

 This project was started with the goal of creating an open map, multiplayer, 2D space explorer.
 The first release candidate will aim to ~~have at least a local server possible, which will allow dynamic multiplayer play.
 Eventually, it would be great to have an online server to facilitate this~~ allow exploration of a universe, which is importable/configurable from a text file.
 Each planet/space station etc should be dockable with resources to mine/buy in order to level up the ship.
-This project is currently using C++ and two C libraries, the Allegro games library and the Enet UDP networking library.
+This project is currently using C++ and two C libraries, the Allegro games library ~~and the Enet UDP networking library~~.

 ###**Setup**